calogica/calogica.com/_pages/training.md

 ### SQL v1: The Bread & Butter Stuff
 - Anatomy of a SQL statement
 - Hands-on SQL Session
 - Expressing a business question as set logic
 - Types of Database objects
     - Tables/Views
     - Databases/Schemas
-- Formatting SQL
+- SQL Style Guide

 ### The Modern Analytics Data Stack
 - Flipping the T in ETL --> ELT